simonoxen/plastimatch/doc/sphinx/registration_command_file_reference.rst

      - percent
      - Percent of voxels to randomly sample to score the cost function.
        Only used for itk mattes metric.
+   * - num_substages
+     - translation+grid_search +plastimatch
+     - 1
+     - stages
+     - Number of times to refine the grid search.
+By default, the first search is global, and the subsequent searches refine the result within a local region.
+   * - optim_subtype
+     - vf+demons+itk
+     - fsf
+     - string
+     - Demons algorithm subtype used in ITK implementation.
+       Values are {fsf(default), diffeomorphic, log_domain, sym_log_domain}.
+   * - pgtol
+     - any+{lbfgsb}+any
+     - 1e-5
+     - score per unit parameter
+     - Projected gradient tolerance for LBFGSB optimizer.
+       The optimizer can be asked to stop when the projected gradient is below this number.
+The projected gradient is defined as max{proj g_i | i = 1, ..., n} where proj g_i is the ith component of the projected gradient.
+   * - regularization
+     - bspline+any+plastimatch
+     - analytic
+     - string
+     - Implmentation variant for plastimatch B-spline regularization.
+       Choices are { analytic, numeric, semi_analytic }.
    * - regularization_lambda
      - bspline+any+plastimatch
      - 0